nagasudhirpulla/taming_python/blog/skills/dataframe_filter_rows.md

 print('Number of rows in filteredDf = {0}'.format(filteredDf.shape[0]))
 # this prints 65

-# filter the rows with CGPL values greater than 2200 and KSTPS7 greater than 420
+# filter the rows with CGPL values greater than 2200 and KSTPS7 less than 450
 filteredDf2 = df[(df['CGPL']>2200) & (df['KSTPS7']>420)]

 print('Number of rows in filteredDf2 = {0}'.format(filteredDf2.shape[0]))
-# this prints 60
+# this prints 10
 ```